 The Account section allows you to create a new HEIMDAL Dashboard account that can be appointed to an Enterprise customer, to a Reseller customer, or to a Distributor customer (with their specific roles).

-Here, a name, email address (used for logging in), time zone, currency, the range of IPs accepted for login, and the customer (or Reseller or Distributor) to which the Dashboard account is assigned, can be set.
+Here, a name, email address (used for logging in), time zone, currency, the range of IPs accepted for login, date format, alerts/reports, dashboard idle time and the customer (or Reseller or Distributor) to which the Dashboard account is assigned, can be set.

 The Display Mode option, when activated, will refresh the data from the page every 3 minutes but it will not refresh the whole page itself (like F5 - Refresh does).